name-k/seating-chart-demo-react-redux/README.md

-Seating chart constructor demo in React + Redux
+Seating chart constructor demo, developer with React.js and Redux.